This week I came across a popular Reddit thread exploring how Game of Thrones author George R.R. Martin created his fictional land of Westeros.

 You’ll rarely find a fantasy story so different and distant from human history that really succeeds in embedding itself in our memories.
 You won’t find people lining up for a fantasy based in a world without swords, or even one based in our own world a hundred years from now.
 You might have science fiction, but you would not have a good fantasy or a memorable one.

 In short, good fantasy make us think “the world could be like this.”
 The best fantasy makes us think – on some level – that “it should be like this.”
-Fantasy doesn’t, after all, help us escape our world.
+As I’ve heard someone say (perhaps Lewis, perhaps Tolkien, perhaps a commentator), fantasy doesn’t, after all, help us escape our world.
 It takes us more deeply into it.